matt-neave/DocLang/README.md

 # DocLang
 An esoteric programming language intended to run on an arm11 processor.
+This is part of Imperial College London's Year One Programming Course.
+The project is implemented entirely in C.

 ## Usage
 * script.sh: compiles and runs a specified DocLang source code file.
 (Requires access to the arm11 emulator not found in this repo).